-Erich Hunker is the assistant head of school for development/external relations, and has been with Columbus Academy since 1999.
-A graduate from the Class of 1981, he oversees its fundraising, alumni relations, parent relations and marketing/communications departments and functions.
+Erich Hunker is the Assistant Head of School for Development/External Relations, and has been with Columbus Academy since 1999.
+A graduate from the Academy Class of 1981, he oversees its fundraising, alumni relations, parent relations and marketing/communications departments and functions.
 In his tenure at the school, he has spear-headed the raising of over $65 million in outright, philanthropic annual and capital gifts.
 He also led the organization through institutional re-branding; its first-ever advertising campaign; and, it’s Centennial in 2011.
 Erich has been in fundraising and non-profit management for 30 years and a member of the Association of Fundraising Professionals since 1991, serving as its President in 2014.
 In 2018, he was honored by AFP with its Outstanding Fundraising Professional award.
-He is also a Trustee of The Dawes Arboretum.
+He also serves as a Trustee on the boards for The Dawes Arboretum and Dreams On Horseback.
 Before CA, Erich was at the Toledo and Baltimore zoos where he led their fundraising, membership, marketing, advertising, events and PR departments.
 In Toledo, he was instrumental in the Zoo becoming the industry leader in both attendance and membership on a per capita basis, and was awarded three Regional EMMY awards as the creator/executive producer of its number-one rated weekly children’s TV show, Zoo Today.
-He holds a B.A. from The Ohio State University, and is married to his wife Mary (who is an adjunct faculty member teaching Anatomy, Physiology and Biology at Capital University and Ohio University, Lancaster).
-They are the parents of Samantha, CA Class of 2016 and a senior at Kent State University, and Ryan, a CA senior in the Class of 2020.
+He holds a B.A. from The Ohio State University, and is married to his wife Mary, who is a Medical Technologist with the Mount Carmel Health System.
+They are the parents of Clay (who passed away in 1996), Samantha ’16, a 2020 graduate of Kent State University, and Ryan ’20, who is in the West Virginia University Class of 2024.

 Erich’s favorite thing about Columbus Academy